SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Success](./images/27.png)

 6. Perfect!
-Time to step it up.
-Next in our implementation is making a callback HTTP request to the CCv2 tenant.
-You can get the URL of the CCv2 tenant through an environment variable that is injected in our code from the `CC OCC Commerce Webservices v2` service binding you completed earlier.
+Time to take it up a notch.
+Let's improve our implementation by making a callback HTTP request to the CCv2 tenant and get some extra details on your order.
+You can get the URL of the CCv2 tenant through an environment variable that is injected in our code from the `CC OCC Commerce Webservices v2` service binding.

-Copy the full key name of the environment variable ending with `GATEWAY_URL` (Careful: you need the name, NOT the value).
+Copy the full key name of the environment variable ending with `GATEWAY_URL` (careful: you need the name, NOT the value).

 ![Get CCv2 URL](./images/28.png)